- 30 Minutes of Anything is Do-able

 - Write it Down

-I am one of those anally retentive people that loves to-do lists.
+I am one of those anally retentive people who loves to-do lists.

 I actually love lists of any kind, because they give me a sense of control over my insignificant pathetic little life.